Top 10 Malaysian Street Food Below $5

 8 Sup Kambing – Mutton Soup (Indian Muslim) $1.30

-Sup Kambing is a mutton soup prepared with goat meat, tomato, celery, spring onion, ginger, candlenut, lime leaf.
-Its broth is yellowish in color from the turmeric.
+Sup Kambing is a mutton soup with goat meat, tomato, celery, spring onion, ginger, candlenuts, and lime leaf.
+The turmeric makes the broth yellowish.

-As a bone soup, the Sup Kambing is nourishing and tasty, and perfect for a light dinner.
+As a bone soup, the Sup Kambing is nourishing, tasty, and perfect for a light dinner.

 You can order this with two slices of Roti Bengali and a cup of The Tarik.

-If you aren’t fond of mutton, there is Sup Ayam (Chicken) Sup Daging (Beef) that you can try instead.
+If you aren’t fond of mutton, you can try Sup Ayam (Chicken) or Sup Daging (Beef) instead.

 9 Kopitiam Western Food (Chinese) $5.00